joaquinmenendez/Cloud_Computing_Project_4/README.md

 # Using Google Cloud Services to develop a Serverless Data Engineering Pipeline
 ## Data Analysis in the Cloud at Scale (ECE 590.24) - Project 4

-This is a tutorial of how to use Google Cloud Services to develop a Serverless Data Engineering Pipeline.<br> You can see a quick demostration [here](https://youtu.be/4PwVkW0_wB8).
+This is a tutorial of how to use Google Cloud Services to develop a Serverless Data Engineering Pipeline.<br> You can see a video demostration [here](https://youtu.be/4PwVkW0_wB8).

 **Previous projects**<br>
 [Docker containerization](https://github.com/joaquinmenendez/Cloud_Computing_Project_2)<br>